Yerba Mansa

 Photo shows a two-year-old patch that started from a single plant, growing in a buried plastic vat.

-Like Yerba Mansa, all are "national treasures" with ecological and cultural importance as well as medicinal value.
+All are "national treasures" with ecological and cultural importance as well as medicinal value.
+Some are easy to cultivate!

 PLANTING & WATERING:

 Fill the container with ordinary desert soil mixed with a little composted wood mulch.
 No other amendments are needed.
 Do not use potting soil, acidifiers such as peat moss, or drainage aids such as pumice or vermiculite.
-Leave 2-3 inches of space at the top of the container so you can flood it, and keep the cutting or leaf bases submerged until new growth appears.
+Leave 2-3 inches of space at the top of the container so you can flood it, and keep the cutting submerged until new growth appears.
 If you plant in full sun in midsummer, for the first few weeks you may need to cover the container with shadecloth during the hottest hours to prevent scorching.
 Your transplant will probably wilt or "shock", and leaves may die off.
 Just keep it flooded with water and soon you will see new leaves and thin red runners.
 By this time the soil should be kept damp, but the plants do not need to be submerged.
 Eventually the plants will grow to fill the container or wet area.
 The container in the photo was full within six months.
 Once the entire soil surface is shaded with leaves, water use will drop, since less is lost to evaporation.
 A patch that has reached this stage can be allowed to dry out completely before watering.
 Water the plants if the leaves begin to wilt.
 An established container-grown patch may need watering once a day in very hot dry weather, but only once a month or even less in winter.
+Overwatering causes the plants to develop giant leaves and swarms of tiny hairlike roots with little aroma.
+Such plants are pretty but are nearly useless as medicine and are very susceptible to heat and drought damage.
+For more usable and "natural" plants, it's better to let the patch lose a few leaves to drought stress, or even die back altogether in winter.

 HARVESTING:

 Leaves and cuttings can be taken as soon as the plants are established and producing them.
 Roots should be left to grow for at least a year (preferably longer) before transplanting or harvesting.
-The plant pictured below is 18 months old - the roots are still smooth and white, and the ends break easily.
-They are easily cut up for tea, but do not dry well.
-Older plants develop woody, cordlike roots with brown bark.
+Old plants develop woody, cordlike roots with brown bark.
 These can be air-dried or made into a root tincture.

 Art, photos, and text copyright 2005 by Lorena Babcock Moore.
 Do not use without permission - this is a violation of copyright law.